Configure an Implicit Grant

 For example, the value passed in the

-redirect_uri parameter for implicit grant might look like this:
+redirect_uri parameter for an implicit grant might look like this:

 As noted in the authorization URI requirements, your authorization URI redirects the user to the